lucia-auth/lucia/documentation/content/main/basics/handle-requests.sveltekit.md

 await authRequest.validateUser();
 ```

-Since load functions run in parallel, we recommend using only `validateUser()` inside load functions if you need the user on any one of the load function running.
+As such, we recommend only using `validateUser()` inside load functions if you need the user in any part of the loading process.

 ## Set session cookie